wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 Type `pip install Django rest framework`.
 Also, install python scheduler by typing `pip install scheduler`.

-### Installing django-cors-headers
+### Installing Django-cors-headers

-We will install a package called django-cors-headers which will help to prevent any cross-origin errors.
+We will install a package called `django-cors-headers` which will help to prevent any cross-origin errors.
 This means we will be able to send and receive HTTP requests from one server to the other.
 To install the package, type:

 `pip install django-cors-headers`